chuank/node-red-contrib-sparkcore/README.md

 FAQ
 ---

-  **Is this the same thing as the Particle IoT Rules Engine?**
+  **Are these nodes the same thing as the Particle IoT Rules Engine?**
-  Conceptually, they are identical.
-From the documentation, it appears that the Particle nodes offered in the IoT Rules Engine node possess very similar node configuration options for each Particle node. `node-red-contrib-particle` has been around as an open-source project and maintained since 2015, when Node-RED was still in its early stages.
-The Particle IoT Rules Engine is a separate product delivered by Particle.io that runs atop the same Node-RED framework. `node-red-contrib-particle` is free for use, but requires you to set up your own Node-RED environment which may require some effort to do so (but is well worth the effort if you are looking to implement your own open-source IoT framework).
+  Conceptually, they are identical. `node-red-contrib-particle` has been around as an open-source project and maintained since 2015, when Node-RED was still in its early stages.
+From the documentation, it appears that the Particle nodes offered in the IoT Rules Engine node possess very similar node configuration options for each Particle node.
+The Particle IoT Rules Engine is a separate product delivered by Particle.io that runs atop a customised Node-RED framework. `node-red-contrib-particle` here can be installed on any Node-RED setup, is free, open-source and welcomes PRs, but requires knowledge on setting up your own (read: make it secure!)
+Node-RED environment.

   **I keep getting an Error in the ParticleSSE node!**
   It's likely your Particle.io access token is incorrect.
 Regenerate a new token in build.particle.io, and try again with the new token in the configuration node.